Run planned maintenance safely

-Planned maintenance is where Kubernetes disruption rules, Raft quorum, and admission-policy guardrails all meet.
-Use this page to prepare drains and restarts, scale safely, and confirm the cluster is still healthy before you hand it back to normal operations.
+Planned maintenance is where Kubernetes disruption rules, Raft quorum, and admission-policy guardrails meet.
+Use this page to prepare drains and restarts, scale safely, and confirm the cluster returns to normal operation.

 Decision matrix